-In this book José Luis Bermúdez addresses two fundamental problems in the philosophy and psychology of self-consciousness: (1) Can we provide a noncircular account of full-fledged self-conscious thought and language in terms of more fundamental capacities?
-(2) Can we explain how full-fledged self-conscious thought and language can arise in the normal course of human development?
+In this book, José Luis Bermúdez addresses two fundamental problems in the philosophy and psychology of self-consciousness: (1) Can we provide a noncircular account of fully fledged self-conscious thought and language in terms of more fundamental capacities?
+(2) Can we explain how fully fledged self-conscious thought and language can arise in the normal course of human development?
 Bermúdez argues that a paradox (the paradox of self-consciousness) arises from the apparent strict interdependence between self-conscious thought and linguistic self-reference.
 The paradox renders circular all theories that define self-consciousness in terms of linguistic mastery of the first-person pronoun.
-It seems to follow from the paradox of self-consciousness that no account or explanation of self-consciousness can be given.
+It seems to follow from the paradox of self-consciousness that no such account or explanation can be given.

 Drawing on recent work in empirical psychology and philosophy, the author argues that any explanation of fully fledged self-consciousness that answers these two questions requires attention to primitive forms of self-consciousness that are prelinguistic and preconceptual.
 Such primitive forms of self-consciousness are to be found in somatic proprioception, the structure of exteroceptive perception, and prelinguistic forms of social interaction.
 The author uses these primitive forms of self-consciousness to dissolve the paradox of self-consciousness and to show how the two questions can be given an affirmative answer.

 HardcoverOut of Print ISBN: 9780262024419 356 pp. | 9 in x 6 in